 IEEE 802.11be is primarily focused on increased data rates, but some of the enhancements also improve latency.
 Multi-Link Operation (MLO) allows STAs to operate on multiple channels with a single logical connection.
 MLO can support a single-radio or multi-radio implementation and can reduce latency by transmitting on the first available channel.
 The introduction of Restricted Target Wake Time (R-TWT) also improves latency by requiring other STA’s transmissions to end before the start of the TWT Service Period advertised by the AP.

-802.11bd V2X
+IEEE Std 802.11bd-2022 Enhancements for Next Generation V2X

 Low latency is a requirement for V2V use cases.
 IEEE 802.11bd improves on 802.11p by increasing throughput and implementing PHY adaptations to better support high speed movement (doppler and rapidly changing channel conditions).
 Latency reduction is primarily achieved by the higher rate, and lower packet loss (and thus retries) from the PHY improvements.

-802.15.3 supports low latency, isochronous streaming.
-Two-way streaming.
-802.15.3 specifies fast link setup and teardown. (and future with THz developments)
+IEEE Std 802.15.3-2016 supports low latency, isochronous streaming and two-way streaming.
+802.15.3 specifies fast link setup and teardown.
+Amendments have added THz support and higher rates.

-802.15.4 TSCH (provides more predictable, but not extremely low latency – 100 mS range)
+IEEE Std 802.15.4-2020 has features for predictable latency such as TSCH, which provides more predictable, but not extremely low latency in the 100 ms range (depending on the PHY).

-802.15.4z UWB and 802.15.4ab for AR/VR to provide low-latency positioning and low latency audio.
+IEEE Std 802.15.4z-2020 UWB and P802.15.4ab for AR/VR and other applications to provide real time positioning and low latency audio with channel access of 1-2 ms.

-802.16 and 802.22 provide scheduled MAC with predictable latency (10s of mS) Operation in licensed spectrum provides more predictable packet deliver and thus latency, compared to unlicensed, due to the lower potential for interference.
+IEEE Std 802.16-2017 and IEEE Std 802.22-2019 provide scheduled MAC with predictable latency (10s of ms) Operation in licensed spectrum provides more predictable packet deliver and thus latency, compared to unlicensed, due to the lower potential for interference.

 Adaptions and Recommendations for IEEE 802 Standards to Enhance Low Latency Communications Support